 Malaysia’s warm tropical climate, long sunny days, crystal clear waters and pristine beaches make it the perfect destination to relax, unwind and find your perfect island paradise.

 While many parts are highly geared for tourism, it is still possible to find remote and untouched places if you step a little off the beaten track.
-Or if action and adventure are more appealing, Malaysia offers islands with plenty of entertainment opportunities to please even the most restless traveler.
+Or if action and adventure are more appealing, Malaysia offers islands with plenty of entertainment opportunities to please even the most restless traveller.

 Here are our top 3 Malaysian islands: